 Alexander II granted the abbey a founding charter in 1231, and on her death in 1233, Queen Ermingarde was buried in front of the high altar, suggesting that by then work had progressed reasonably well on the choir of the abbey church, usually the first part of any abbey to be built.
 (Continues below image...)

 Building work was still under way in 1286 and the abbey was presumably completed at the end of the 1200s or early in the 1300s.
 In plan, Balmerino Abbey was unusual (like its mother house, Melrose Abbey) in having a cloister to the north of the abbey church.
 It was more usual in Scotland's northern latitudes to build the cloister on the south side, out of the shadow of the church.

 Balmerino Abbey was attacked and burned by an English Army under the Earl of Hertford in 1547, but swiftly repaired.
-More serious damage was done by the Reformation's mobs in 1560 (see our Historical Timeline).
+More serious damage was done by the Reformation's mobs in 1559 (see our Historical Timeline).
 The usual pattern of rapid decline followed, and in 1605 the estates were granted to Sir James Elphinstone, First Lord Balmerino.

 Balmerino Abbey suffered more than most in the years following the Reformation and not much of it remains today.
 The main standing structures are the walls and vaulting of the sacristy, chapter house and parlour, together with parts of the lower walls of the north transept of the abbey church.
 The site of the altar and Queen Ermengarde's (later desecrated) grave are marked by a large wooden cross.

 Parts of the north wall of the nave of the abbey church still stand to a few feet high, and on the far side of the site an ivy covered mound complete with gloomy opening leading into a vaulted cellar is all that is left of the abbot's house.
 Most of the abbey ruin is in a dangerous condition as shown by the wooden props holding up various parts of the structure, and the main part is fenced off for the safety of visitors.
-Work is under way to return the sacristy to a safe condition.